cosmofur/EX716/README.md

                 OR, ORI, ORII, ORS

                 bitwise OR function on  two values, sets logic flags, and saves result to top of stack.
+Destructive of current top of stack, and in case of ORS, destructive top two stack values.

+             XOR
+               XOR, XORI, XORII, XORS

-Destructive of current top of stack, and in case of ADDS, destructive top two stack values.
+                bitwise XOR function on  two values, sets logic flags, and saves result to top of stack.
+Destructive of current top of stack, and in case of XORS, destructive top two stack values.

              AND
                 AND, ANDI, ANDII, ANDS

                 bitwise AND function on  two values, sets logic flags, and saves result to top of stack.
-Destructive of current top of stack, and in case of ADDS, destructive top two stack values.
+Destructive of current top of stack, and in case of ANDS, destructive top two stack values.

        The following groups are more specialized and do not follow the same addressing pattern.